 - Check the icon in the top right corner of the Host Monitor Output Destination to make sure that the output is live.

 Once your guests are connected, you might want to check the Host audio levels and adjust them so that everybody is speaking at about the same volume.

 - To hear yourself together with your guests in the Host Monitor, you can temporarily switch your Audio Mix from “Mix minus Host” to “Program Mix”:

-For each guest, there is a mimoCall source labeled “Guest 1” to “Guest 3” in the left hand Sources column.
+For each guest, there is a mimoCall source labelled “Guest 1” to “Guest 3” in the left-hand Sources column.
 Repeat the following procedure for every guest you want to invite, moving to the next Guest source for the next guest.

 mimoLive automatically creates new unique mimoCall IDs for you when you open the document.